jjlakis/rtmp-server/README.md

 ### TODOs:
  - [ ] Information in README.md when no certs needed (or exists)
  - [ ] Check directory for generated certs (certbot CLI)
+ - [ ] Find some way to template domains in NGINX config